Felting is an ancient craft that has been practiced for centuries, creating everything from sturdy tents to delicate scarves.

 For needle felting, core wool is often used to create the inner core of 3D sculptures, making them sturdy and smooth.

-Preparing Your Wool Fibres
+Preparing Your Wool Fibers

 Before you begin wet felting, it's important to prepare your wool.
 Lay out your wool roving in thin layers, overlapping each layer in a different direction.
 Typically, three layers are sufficient to create a sturdy piece of felt.
 Ensure that your layers are even and cover the desired area to the correct size, accounting for shrinkage rates that occur during felting.